 There will be an opportunity for pupils of Ysgol Gymraeg Bro Helyg, along with other children and young people to participate in the consultation process.
-A children and young person friendly version of this document has been developed, which can be accessed via the website and will be shared with pupils throughout Blaenau Gwent, along with School Councils and the Youth Forum.
+A children and young person friendly version of this document has been developed, which can be accessed via the website or requested via the above email address.
 All information gathered from the consultation will form part of the consultation out-turn report.